-Company could bring on 15 employees, official says.
+The company could bring on 15 employees, an official says.

 WILMINGTON — A software development firm has opened in Wilmington, hoping to tap into the region’s growing fintech hub and other industries.

 PS Solutions, an Altoona, Pennsylvania-based firm, is operating out of the University of North Carolina Wilmington’s Center for Innovation and Entrepreneurship.
 This is the first PS Solutions location outside of Pennsylvania, where it also has an office in Pittsburgh.

 Managing partner Wayne Hippo said the company develops software solutions for a variety of clients, from mid-size landscaping businesses to convenience store chains to national healthcare and corrections companies.
 He anticipates PS Solutions having its own Wilmington space and about 15 employees within the year.

 “We’re pretty excited about it; it’s certainly the type of community we have been looking for,” he said.
 “Wilmington seems to be a growing community, willing to take on a lot of tech development.”

 In addition to IT support, PS Solutions can develop software and provide programming to clients.
 Hippo said many of PS’s clients have been fintech — or financial technology — companies, an industry that’s growing roots in Wilmington through companies like nCino and the